 b.
 Swift resolution based on impact on our community, aiming for less than 72 hours after the report has been made.

 c.
-Reported issues will be disclosed by Angvlar to the community shortly after resolution of the problem.
+Reported issues will be disclosed by Angvlar to the community shortly after resolving the problem.

 Reporting a vulnerability

 If you believe you have found a general security vulnerability in an Angvlar product, you can use this form to report the vulnerability to us.
-We will confirm receiving your report, and follow up with verification and target date for full disclosure following resolution.
+We will confirm receiving your report and follow up with verification and the target date for full disclosure following resolution.

-For security issues related to your personal account you should contact our friendly Help Team.
+For security issues related to your account, you should contact our friendly Help Team.

 Whilst investigating potential vulnerabilities, you must not:

 a.
-Test against any service that isn’t owned by Angvlar.
-This includes all third party providers despite whether or not they are hosted on an Angvlar owned/operated subdomain.
+Test against any service that Angvlar doesn’t own.
+This includes all third-party providers, whether or not they are hosted on an Angvlar owned/operated subdomain.

 b.
-Cause disruption to the availability of any Angvlar services.
+Disrupt the availability of any Angvlar services.

 c.
 Attempt to gain access to another user’s data or information.